 When we think of theft in the workplace perhaps the first image to spring to mind is someone with their hand in the till.
 It’s a pretty unambiguous sign that an employee could be stealing from their employer.
 If only all suspected cases of theft were so obvious!

-Take the recent case in Donegal, where a woman was imprisoned for two years after stealing the sum of €760,000 from her employer over a six-year period from 2009.
+Take the well-documented case in Donegal, where a woman was imprisoned for two years after stealing the sum of €760,000 from her employer over a six-year period from 2009.
 It wasn’t until 2015, when a new director at the company noticed large sums going missing, that the matter was investigated.
 In this case, the woman was working as an accounts administrator and had access to multiple bank accounts.
 Even so, it’s still a significant sum to go missing without being noticed, and just goes to prove how difficult it can be to detect workplace theft.

 While this is an extreme example, theft in the workplace can actually come in many different forms including taking stock without paying for it, not documenting sales properly, stealing customer details such as credit card numbers, and much more.
 It can even present itself as seemingly innocuous actions, such as abusing the sick leave policy by taking paid time off for illness when not really sick, time-wasting while working by carrying out another job during working hours and making excessive personal phone calls from a company phone.